Public trust is an important asset for the transformation and reform of the Attorney General's office - ExBulletin

 Public trust is an important asset for the transformation and reform of the Attorney General’s office

-“Improve the quality of human resources through the selective recruitment of prosecutors, through intensive training, increase the ethical standards of professionalism and integrity of prosecutors, continuously improve work efficiency, optimize the use of information technology, facilitate public access to legal services, increase information disclosure and be responsive in handling public reports,” the president said.
+The President of the Republic of Indonesia advised the Office of the Attorney General of the Republic of Indonesia to continue to improve the quality of its human resources through the selective recruitment of prosecutors, through intensive training, to increase the ethical standards of professionalism and integrity of prosecutors, to continuously improve work efficiency, to optimize the use of information technology, to facilitate public access to legal services, to increase information disclosure and to be responsive in handling public reports.

-The President also mentioned the role of prosecutors as state attorneys who are considered very important in protecting state interests, preventing the misuse of state finances, maintaining and returning state assets, including resolving state land disputes and international trade disputes.
+In addition, the President also said that the role of prosecutors as state attorneys is considered very important in protecting state interests, preventing the misuse of state finances, maintaining and returning state assets, including resolving state land disputes and international trade disputes.

-Nonetheless, the president instructed the attorney general’s office to remain vigilant, cautious and not become complacent.
-The President wants public confidence in the Attorney General’s office to continue to be maintained, strengthened and improved with good performance that is systematic and institutionalized by carrying out a planned and comprehensive transformation from the center to the regions.
+“Clean and responsible officials are needed, continuously improve the accountability of the apparatus and continue to improve the services to the community.
+More public prosecutor officials, although I know that they are individuals who play with the law, entrust project partners, entrust imported goods and various other dishonorable actions, although again I know that they are individuals,” said the president.

-“A clean and accountable device is mandatory, continuously improve device accountability and continuously improve services to the public,” the president said.
+Therefore, the President wants public confidence in the office of the Attorney General to continue to be maintained, improved and repaired with good performance, systematic and institutionalized, by carrying out planned and comprehensive transformations from the center to the regions.

-“There should be no more public prosecutors, even though I know they are individuals, playing with the law, entrusting project partners, entrusting imported goods and various other dishonorable acts, although again I know they are individuals,” the president said.
+Not just for the attorney general’s office, the president wants this message to be carried by other law enforcement officers across the country, including the national police, the corruption eradication commission, including supervisors and auditors at central and regional levels.

-Not just for the attorney general’s office, the president wants this message to be carried by other law enforcement officers across the country.
-“Including national police, KPK, including supervisors and auditors at central and regional levels,” he said.
+the comments that appear are the sole responsibility of the commenter, as stipulated by the ITE law

 |